MessagePack-CSharp/MessagePack-CSharp/README.md

  |           JilString |   553.65 ns |    NA |   7.62 | 0.0362 |     152 B |
  |     JilStreamReader | 1,408.46 ns |    NA |  19.38 | 0.8450 |    3552 B |

-`ÌntKey`, `StringKey`, `Typeless_IntKey`, `Typeless_StringKey` are MessagePack for C# options.
+`IntKey`, `StringKey`, `Typeless_IntKey`, `Typeless_StringKey` are MessagePack for C# options.
 All MessagePack for C# options achieve zero memory allocations in the deserialization process. `JsonNetString`/`JilString` is deserialized from strings. `JsonNetStreamReader`/`JilStreamReader` is deserialized from UTF-8 byte arrays using `StreamReader`.
 Deserialization is normally read from Stream.
 Thus, it will be restored from byte arrays (or Stream) instead of strings.

 MessagePack for C# `IntKey` is the fastest. `StringKey` is slower than `IntKey` because matching the character string of property names is required. `IntKey` works by reading the array length, then `for (array length) { binary decode }`. `StringKey` works by reading map length, `for (map length) { decode key, lookup key, binary decode }`, so it requires an additional two steps (decoding of keys and lookups of keys).